 - Paresthesias – This is that nerve pain that gives you tingling, burning, itching, shooting sensations, especially in the arms.
-I affectionately call that burning sensation “hot spots” because mine are like flashes of a burning under the skin, that moves throughout my extremities.
+I call that burning sensation “hot spots” because mine are like flashes of a burning under the skin, that move throughout my extremities.
 And the itching that isn’t associated with dry skin or bug bites drives me nuts.

 - Skin Sensitivity or Allodynia – That “don’t touch me, don’t hug me, don’t even look at me” feeling that makes just the simplest of touches hurt you.
 “Over one-third of people with fibromyalgia develop a small fiber neuropathy caused from the chronic pain.
 In addition, the chronic pain causes amplification of pain signals in the brain itself, as well as changes in three key neurotransmitters related to pain,” Dr. Teitelbaum says.

 - Sensory Issues – Becoming sensitive to noise, light, and smells.
 This last one has gotten worse for me the last few years.
 I have given up several fragrances I used to wear.
 Certain smells give me severe headaches – don’t get me near a smoker.
 I joke with my kids that I have developed the “super-sniffer“!